-- Draw a buffalo on the white paper.
+- Draw a bison on the white paper.
 This site has excellent step-by-step instructions.

-- Decorate the buffalo, either on the side with the drawing or on the blank side on the reverse.
+- Decorate the bison, either on the side with the drawing or on the blank side on the reverse.

-- Glue the buffalo to the brown construction paper.
+- Glue the bison to the brown construction paper.

-Here are a few of the buffalo projects made by Trevor's classmates.
+Here are a few of the bison projects made by Trevor's classmates.
 I love how different they all are: